 Making Meaning Computable

 Now, how can we resolve the problem of semantic interoperability and progress towards a thorough automatic processing of meaning?
 Many advances in computer science come from the invention of a relevant coding system making the coded object (number, image, sound, etc.) easily computable.
 The goal of our company INTLEKT Metadata Inc. has been to make concepts, categories or linguistic meaning systematically computable.
 In order to solve this problem, we have designed the Information Economy MetaLanguage: IEML.
-This metalanguage has a compact dictionary of less than 5000 words.
+This metalanguage has a compact dictionary of 3000 words.
 IEML words are organized by subject-oriented paradigms and visualized as keyboards.
 The grammar of this metalanguage is completely regular and embedded in the IEML editor.
-Thank to this grammar, complex concepts and relations can be recursively constructed by combining simpler ones.
+Thanks to this grammar, complex concepts and relations can be recursively constructed by combining simpler ones.
 It is not a super-ontology (like Cyc) but a programmable language (akin to a computable Esperanto) able to translate any ontology and to connect any possible categories.
 By using such a semantic code, artificial intelligence could take a giant step forward feeding collective intelligence.
 Public health data from all countries would not only be able to communicate with each other, but could also harmonize with economic and social data.
 Occupational classifications and different international labour market statistics would automatically translate into each other.
 The AI of smart contracts, international e-commerce and the Internet of Things would exchange data and execute instructions based on automatic reasoning.
 Government statistics, national libraries, major museums and digital humanities research would feed into each other.
 On the machine learning side, we would reach a system of uniform and precise labels and annotations that would help AI to become more ethical, transparent, and efficient.
 A common semantic code would make it finally possible to achieve a de-fragmentation of the global memory and an integration of symbolic and statistical AI.
 The only price to pay for reaching neuro-symbolic collective intelligence would be a concerted effort for training specialists to translate metadata into IEML.